 Q: How long is the recovery after a chemical peel?

 A: Recovery times will vary based on the type and strength of the peel.
 Light peels have no downtime.
-Medical peels that are slightly stronger will leave the skin red, and feeling tight immediately post treatment, with some light peeling developing 3-5 days after.
+Medical peels that are slightly stronger will leave the skin red, and be feeling tight immediately post treatment, with some light peeling developing 3-5 days after.
 Avoid heat, sun, sweating, swimming, hot showers post peel.
 If prone to cold sores, we recommend an anti-viral prior to treatment.
 Avoid picking at the flaking skin to prevent scarring.